AlexOsokin97/Which_App/README.md

 * **Calculate Feature Importance:** [Guide](https://machinelearningmastery.com/calculate-feature-importance-with-python/)

 # Data Cleaning:
 **The Cleaning process of 'googleplaystore.csv' was very challenging and tricky.
 It contained many categories and for each category there were lots of missing values.
-I could have just deleted the rows with the missing values but it meant that I would have deleted 1637 rows of data.
-Altough my dataset contained around 11,000 samples, deleting 1637 meant deleting 13.7% of my whole dataset!
+I could have just deleted the rows with the missing values but it meant that I would have to delete almost 3000 rows of data.
+Altough my dataset contained around 11,000 samples, deleting 3000 rows meant deleting 27% of my whole dataset!
 And for me that it was alot so I decided to look for a way to fill those missing values.
 Here's the whole cleaning process:**
 * Reading the dataset using Spyder IDE.
 * Creating a copy of the dataset and by using pandas created a series with sum of all na values in each column
 * Dropping the insignificant columns